scandalized/Discord-QR-Bot-Token-Logger/README.md

 - This is a bot that is not affiliated with any of the Discord or Discord Inc. teams.
 - This was made for educational purposes.
 It is not meant to be used for malicious purposes.
 - Any use of this bot is at your own risk.
 I am not responsible for any damage that may occur.
-- If this bot does not work please dm percs#1111 and I will try to assist you.

 ## Setup